paco0x/vscode-ai-rename/README.md

 ## Usage

 Call up the command palette by pressing `cmd+shift+p` (mac) or `ctrl+shift+p` (win).
 Then use the command `AI Rename: Rename` to generate naming suggestions for the symbol under your cursor.
-Select an item and it will rename it automatically.
+Select an item and it will rename the symbol to the selected name automatically.

 You can also bind this command to a shortcut for convenience.